stackbit-projects/royal-kale-459b6/src/pages/index.md

   description: >-
     You can edit your meta description here and you can see a preview of your title and meta description in the preview window.
-You can also see that there is a character limit, based on SEO best practices.
+You can also see that there is a character limit, ba
   extra:
     - name: 'og:type'
       value: mywebsite.com